Rhythmic Gymnastics World Cup: History

-In 1983, FIG decided to hold a World Cup event in rhythmic gymnastics.
-The event was staged as an alternative to the World Championships, a tournament held, at the time, every four years.
-The World Cup aimed to bringing together elite gymnasts in all around competition and in apparatus finals.
-Standalone World Cup tournaments were staged in 1983, 1986 and 1990, and have been retroactively called World Cup Finals by the International Gymnastics Federation.
+In 1983, the FIG held the first World Cup event in rhythmic gymnastics.
+Two further standalone World Cup tournaments were staged in 1983, 1986 and 1990, which have been retroactively called World Cup Finals by the International Gymnastics Federation.

 Taking inspiration from the Grand Prix series established in 1994, the FIG Executive Committee made the decision to revive the World Cup in 1999 as a series of tournament which served as qualification stages, over the course of two years, for a World Cup Final event.
 The different stages, sometimes referred to as World Cup qualifiers, mostly served the purpose to award points for individual gymnasts and groups according to their placement.
 These points would be added up after a period of two years in order to qualify a limited number of athletes for the biennial World Cup Final event.

 Five World Cup Final events were staged in even years from 2000 to 2008.
 For example, the World Cup Final tournament in 2000 served as the last stage of a series of competitions through the 1999–2000 season.
 At the World Cup Final, gold, silver and bronze medals were awarded to individual athletes (in four different apparatuses) and groups (in two different routines) after a qualification phase and a final presentation.
 The World Cup Final format was kept until 2008; the International Gymnastics Federation has decided not to host a single, standalone World Cup Final event after the 2008 World Cup Final.

 Since 2009 the World Cup is staged through a series of events held annually, as opposed to the biennial format adopted from 1999 to 2008, or the standalone event format adopted from 1983 to 1990.